prathimacode-hub/ML-ProjectKart/Snapchat Filters/Model/README.md

 # Snapchat Filters

+**GOAL:**
-We can build our own Snapchat Filters with the help of some libraries present with Python programming language.
+We will build our own Snapchat Filters with the help of some libraries using Python programming language.

-### Libraries Used
+**DATASET:**
+No dataset available.
+Instead we will be using images of our choice.

+**WHAT I HAD DONE:**

+I have created a project for making our own snapchat filters.
+First I am reading the required images for snapchat filters and then getting the coordinates for different parts of faces present in the image.

+Then drawing a rectangle using X , Y axes and then displaying the face with a boundary box.

+After that we are getting the proper coordinates for eyes using the height (h) and width (w) with the help of x1, y1, x2, y2 coordinates to fit our sunglasses.

+And then using the for loop we are superimposing the image with the help of 3 channels (RGB) and finally displaying the snapchat filtered image.

+**MODELS USED:**

+We are not using any traditional model for performing this task.

+**LIBRARIES NEEDED:**
 - MTCNN
 - Numpy
 - OpenCV
 - Matplotlib

-### Working
+**WORKING:**

 To start using this project, follow the below guidelines:

 **1.**  Fork this project/repository. 🍴